 And so they did, and within days our parents came to Tulsa and moved us out of that house on Riverside, and within four months Ruth was married to a guy who worked for a living, a guy she thought was safe and sane, a guy she thought would save her, and he moved her to California, and I went crazy for a while.
 Not metaphorically crazy, really crazy.
 Drowning in darkness and alcohol and fear.
 And I left you, Tulsa, and I came back, and left again, came back, a boomerang, a crazed homing pigeon, till I finally broke free and moved to New York City.
 But I wasn’t free, not really.
 And I won’t ever be.

-Rilla Askew is the author of four novels, a book of stories, and a collection of creative nonfiction, Most American: Notes from a Wounded Place.
-Her novel about the Tulsa Race Massacre, Fire in Beulah, received the American Book Award in 2002.
+Rilla Askew is the author of five novels, a book of stories, and a collection of creative nonfiction, Most American: Notes from a Wounded Place (University of Oklahoma Press, 2017).
+Her novel about the Tulsa Race Massacre, Fire in Beulah (Viking, 2001), received the 2002 American Book Award.
 She received a 2009 Arts and Letters Award from the American Academy of Arts and Letters.
-Her essays and short fiction have appeared in Tin House, World Literature Today, Nimrod, Prize Stories: The O. Henry Awards, and elsewhere.
-She teaches at the University of Oklahoma. (updated 9/2019)
+Her essays and short fiction have appeared in Tin House, AGNI, World Literature Today, Nimrod, Prize Stories: The O. Henry Awards, and elsewhere.
+She teaches at the University of Oklahoma. (updated 5/2022)